 Then we see the reactions (and some of the character) of his sons.

 Ham – He enters the tent and "gazed" at his father.
 Some say that there was a sexual connotation here but the fact that the next verse says he told his brothers about it suggests another situation.
 The term gaze "to look at with satisfaction" and the term to "tell" refer to a telling with delight reveals a man who was happy to see his father's weakness and reveal it to others.
 Some believe that Ham, although a believer, was rebellious and constrained under his father's rule, and in seeing him in weakness, he rejoiced and tried to sway his brothers into mockery and rebellion as well.
-This trait seemed to crop out in his ancestors, the Canaanites, who were sexually promiscuous as well.
+This trait seemed to crop out in his descendants, the Canaanites, who were sexually promiscuous as well.

 Shem and Japheth – they did not go along with his delight but rather tried to cover their father's shame and not see him in order to share in that shame.
 The essential difference between them is that Ham obeyed out of constraint and fear and when the figure of authority fell, his respect and self-control fell with it.
 The other brothers obeyed from faith and principle and so when the one who embodied those principles fell, their faith and commitment did not fall with him.
 They continued to uphold the principles.

 There is an amazing similarity between Noah and Adam in their respective experiences: